NFL Super Bowl 2024 Guide: When is it, how to watch, half-time show and latest odds - Yahoo Sports

 Allegiant Stadium – the home of the Las Vegas Raiders – is the host venue, just three years after it first opened its doors in September 2020.

 The stadium cost $1.9 billion to construct and boasts a regular capacity of 65,000.
-However, that number can expand for big events, meaning the capacity for the Super Bowl will likely exceed 70,000.
+However, that number can expand for big events, meaning the capacity for the Super Bowl will probably exceed 70,000.

 How do I watch Super Bowl 2024?